hannorein/rebound/README.md

   <tr><td><pre>boundaries_open.c    </pre></td>
      <td>Particles are removed from the simulation if they leaves the box.</td></tr>
   <tr><td><pre>boundaries_periodic.c</pre></td>
      <td>Periodic boundary conditions.
 Particles are reinserted on the other side if they cross the box boundaries.
-You can use an arbitrary number of ghostboxes with this module.</td></tr>
+You can use an arbitrary number of ghost-boxes with this module.</td></tr>
   <tr><td><pre>boundaries_shear.c   </pre></td>
-     <td>Shear periodic bounary conditions.
-Similar to periodic boundary conditions, but ghostboxes are moving with constant speed, set by the shear.</td></tr>
+     <td>Shear periodic boundary conditions.
+Similar to periodic boundary conditions, but ghost-boxes are moving with constant speed, set by the shear.</td></tr>
 </table>